Dispositif: Linguistics

-The Danish philosopher Raffnsøe "advances the 'dispositive' (le dispositif) as a key conception in Foucault's work" and "a resourceful approach to the study of contemporary societal problems."
-According to Raffnsøe, "the dispositionally prescriptive level is a crucial aspect of social reality in organizational life, since it has a determining effect on what is taken for granted and considered real.
-Furthermore, it determines not only what is and can be considered possible but also what can even be imagined and anticipated as potentially realizable, as something one can hope for, or act to bring about".
+Organizational theory

-Canadian theorist Greg Bird argues that the term dispositif "is one of the most prevalent yet elusive terms in contemporary thought."
-Many define dispositifs in strictly discursive terms, such as Judith Butler’s “apparatus of gender.”
-By expanding the genealogy of dispositif thinking to include such sources as Martin Heidegger’s Gestell, Karl Marx’s combination of the intellectual and physical labour in the general intellect and broader assemblage of machinery, and Gilles Deleuze’s description of dispositifs as “machines that make one see and speak,” Bird emphasizes the productive and material dimensions of dispositifs, which “do not just make sense, they make the world make sense.”
-This reading aligns with Foucault’s description of "a dispositif as a strategic assemblage composed of an intricate web of relations of force and knowledge embedded in the discursive and material fields, which arises as a response to a crisis".
+In a working paper, Sverre Raffnsøe et al. demonstrate that Foucault's "dispositive" is not only a key concept in Foucault's research, but also "a resourceful approach to the study of contemporary societal problems."
+In a separate article, Raffnsøe et al. argue that "the dispositionally prescriptive level is a crucial aspect of social reality in organizational life, since it has a determining effect on what is taken for granted and considered real."
+It further "determines not only what is and can be considered possible but also what can even be imagined and anticipated as potentially realizable, as something one can hope for, or act to bring about".
+This organizational approach, they claim, moves beyond the narrow reading of dispositifs in discourse analysis, which reduces "organizations to discursive constructions and organizing to linguistic practices."
+In contrast, "the dispositive maps a systematism that cuts across and closely connects the discursive and non-discursive."